Hi. I’m Katy May.

 I hope one of these brings you a moment of peace and joy in your world today.

-We recognize these Native communities in our region today, extend our deepest gratitude to those who have stewarded this land, and offer our respect to their elders past, present and future.
+We recognize and honor the Molalla and the many other Indigenous communities in our region today, extend our deepest gratitude to those who have stewarded this land, and offer our respect to their elders past, present and future.